wp-plugins/simple-brightcove-player-embed/readme.txt

 == Description ==

-This allows a Brighcove Video Cloud video to be easily embedded by its player URL.
+This allows you to embed a Brighcove Video Cloud video player easily by using its player URL in a shortcode.
 It does not need a Video Cloud Media API key, so works with any Brightcove account edition.
+This is *not* a CMS integration that allows you to upload content to Video Cloud or retrieve a list of video data from your account.

 First get a link to the video and player you want to use from the Video Cloud media module.